// Writing a Quine the "Dumb Way"

 }

-However, the code in these two examples isn’t very easy to understand.
-If I wanted to write a Quine in a third language, such as C++ or JavaScript, I would need to rethink the logic.
+However, in these two examples, the code is not very easy to understand.
+If I wanted to write a quine in a third language, such as C++ or JavaScript, I would need to rethink the entire logic.

-Therefore, I wanted to find a universal method to write a Quine in the most intuitive and easiest way possible.
-Although this type of Quine might not be the shortest or most efficient, it is the most intuitive and the easiest to apply to other languages.
+Therefore, I wanted to find a general method to write a quine in the most intuitive and easiest way possible.
+Although this type of quine might not be the shortest or most efficient, it is the most straightforward and easiest to adapt to other languages.

-Observing the two Quines in the previous section, although they look very different, the process can be summarized into these steps:
+Looking at the two quines in the previous section, although they appear quite different, they can generally be summarized in the following steps:

-2. A String: Since it acts somewhat like genetic material, I will refer to it here as DNA.
-Its content should contain the program code before this string, plus the program code after this string.
+2. A string that acts somewhat like genetic material, which I will call *DNA*.
+Its content should include the program code before this string and the program code after it;

 3. Extract the footer from the *DNA* string and print it.

-However, these escape symbols are essentially a form of encoding.
-So, my idea is to simply encode the DNA string into the simplest hexadecimal format directly, and then decode it when it needs to be printed.
+However, these escape characters are essentially a form of **encoding**.
+So, my idea is to directly encode the *DNA* string into the simplest hexadecimal form and then decode it when it needs to be printed.

 This way, no weird hacks are needed.

-Furthermore, it doesn’t strictly have to be hexadecimal; Base64, Base32, or even using nucleotide letters like real DNA would work.
+Furthermore, it doesn't necessarily have to be hexadecimal encoding; base64, base32, or even using base letters like real DNA would work.

-To encode the string into hexadecimal, I wrote a small Python tool that reads a string and outputs its hex form:
+To encode a string into hexadecimal, I wrote a small tool in Python that reads a string and outputs its hexadecimal form:

 import sys